learningequality/kolibri/docs/getting_started.rst

 Linting and auto-formatting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Linting and code auto-formatting provided by Prettier and Black are run in the background automatically when you run the dev server.
+Linting and code auto-formatting provided by Prettier and Black are run in the background automatically by default when you run the dev server.
 It is a good to monitor for linting errors in the build process: while the build may complete, it will also issue warnings to the terminal.

-Linting and auto-formatting should also be run by the pre-commit hooks (installed earlier).
+Linting and auto-formatting can also be run by the pre-commit hooks (installed earlier).
 If those are bypassed or not triggered, our Travis CI builds will also fail for unformatted code.

 You can manually run the auto-formatters using: